 As a result of the COVID-19 pandemic, volatility in financial markets led to fluctuations in interest rates, particularly in short-term rates.
-Since most of the Company's financial liabilities bear interest at long-term fixed rates, these fluctuations did not have a material effect on the consolidated financial statements.
+Since most of the Company's financial liabilities bear interest at long-term fixed rates, these fluctuations did not have a material effect on the consolidated financial statements during 2021 an 2020.